CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Fitting to a Weibull model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- .. note:: The parameterization of the Weibull and Exponential model changed in *lifelines 0.19.0*, released in Feb.
-2019.

 Another very popular model for survival data is the Weibull model.
 In contrast the the Nelson-Aalen estimator, this model is a *parametric model*, meaning it has a functional form with parameters that we are fitting the data to.
 (The Nelson-Aalen estimator has no parameters to fit to).
 The survival function looks like: